Conservation laws in classical Poisson field theories: Introduction

-These approaches to quantum gravity \cite{seibergwitten99}--\cite{su(2)star3} have motivated the investigation of NC geometry in other field-theoretical models \cite{Nekrasov}--\cite{FabianoJHEP}, such as gauge theories \cite{Jonke1}--\cite{kup24-2} (see \cite{PhysRep} for a modern review).
-In this paper, we explore gauge theories on Poisson manifolds \cite{Vitale96}--\cite{Kupriyanov:2021cws}, as well as the behavior of field-theoretical models within an NC background, following the prescription of Poisson electrodynamics \cite{Kup27}--\cite{Kurkov2026}, which represents the semiclassical limit of U(1) NC gauge theory.
-Over the last three years, two major approaches have shown how to construct gauge-invariant actions for Poisson electrodynamics with Lie-algebraic NC \cite{KKV2}.
-These methods utilize mathematical tools such as symplectic groupoids and algebroids \cite{Kup24,Cosmo}, opening new ways to investigate conserved quantities within the theory, which are expected to provide insights into its quantization.
+with $\Theta^{\mu\nu}(x)=-\Theta^{\nu\mu}(x)$ an antisymmetric tensor, that in general depends on the spacetime coordinates.
+These approaches to quantum gravity \cite{Schomerus}--\cite{su(2)star3} have motivated the investigation of NC geometry in other field-theoretical models \cite{Nekrasov}--\cite{FabianoJHEP}, such as gauge theories \cite{Jabbari}--\cite{PhysRep}.
+In this paper, we explore gauge theories on Poisson manifolds \cite{Vitale96}--\cite{Kupriyanov:2021cws}, as well as the behavior of field-theoretical models within an NC background, following the prescription of Poisson electrodynamics \cite{Kup27}--\cite{Kurkov2027}, also known as {\it Poisson gauge theory} (see \cite{Kurkovreview} for a review), which represents the semiclassical limit of full U$(1)$ NC gauge theory.

+Recently, an action principle for Lie-algebraic Poisson structures was developed \cite{Kurkov2026}, allowing for the investigation of new possibilities of covariant Lagrangians.
+From the other side of the puzzle, several works have explored the possibility of describing the theory through other invariant deformed field strengths using the symplectic groupoid approach\cite{Kup24,Cosmo,BKK,Cosmo2}.
+Although neither of them brought the construction of an energy-momentum tensor, the problem is understandable because of the translational symmetry violation through the positition-dependent Poisson structures, which makes the model Lagrangian not translational invariant, and a new machinery of deformed transformations of both coordinates and fields would be needed.
+Recently, there is a work point in such direction to solve this old problem \cite{Kurkov2027}.

-Recently, an action principle for Lie-algebraic Poisson structures was developed \cite{Kurkov2026}, and this is the main framework we follow.
-Our objective is to obtain, through Noether’s theorem, the conservation laws for the Noether charge and the energy-momentum tensor in the cases of Poisson electrodynamics, the NC Klein-Gordon scalar field, and NC Dirac field theory.
-As an application, we study an NC Poisson structure of great interest for quantum gravity theories: the $\kappa$-Minkowski NC.
-In $\kappa$-Minkowski scenario, we investigate the non-relativistic limit for the Dirac equation.
+Even for constant Poisson structures, explicit solutions are complex to find.
+For plane wave solutions were found in \cite{AN23}, and recently it was obtained for $2+1$ dimensional problem \cite{Sharapov}, exploring either the Chern-Simons interaction, and an avenue of possibilities was opened.
+Our objective is to work with such symmetries and conservation laws for pure gauge fields, the formalism of Poisson electrodynamics, and field theories such as NC Klein-Gordon and NC Dirac.
+As an application, we study an NC spacelike Poisson structure, and investigate the non-relativistic limit for the NC Dirac equation.